qqqlab/madflight-docs/docs/Getting-Started.md

 First check the startup messages for errors/warnings, and fix those before continuing, it will save you time and headaches.

+### Calibrate Gyro/Accelerometer (IMU)

+Place vehicle horizontal and stationary, then type `calimu` and wait for calibration to complete.

+### Calibrate Magnetometer (MAG)

+Type `calmag`, and keep moving the vehicle in all directions until completed.

+The calibration routine tries to capture the maximum and minimum magnetic flux on each axis.
+One way to achieve this is:

+ - Point the vehicle horizontally toward the magnetic North
+ - Pitch up until inverted, then back to horizontal
+ - Pitch down until inverted, then back to horizontal
+ - Yaw vehicle 90 degrees, i.e. point left or right side towards magnetic North
+ - Roll right until inverted, then back to horizontal
+ - Roll left until inverted, then back to horizontal

-### Check Gyro/Accelerometer Orientation (IMU)
+### Set Gyro/Accelerometer Orientation (IMU)

 The `imu_align` parameter sets the sensor orientation.
 The label is yaw / roll (in that order) needed to rotate the sensor from its normal position to its mounted position.
 The normal sensor position is NED (North East Down), i.e. x-axis points forward (N), y-axis points right (E), z-axis points down (D).

-Use the Setup Tab in the BF Configurator and check that the displayed drone orientation follows your roll/pitch/yaw movements.

-Or, use CLI `pacc` to display the IMU accelerometer outputs.
+Type `pacc` to display the IMU accelerometer outputs.

-Holding the quad horizontal should give ax:0 ay:0 az:1, for example: `ax:-0.02  ay:-0.00  az:+1.00`
+Horizontal gives az = 1, for example: `ax:-0.02  ay:-0.00  az:+1.00`

-Holding the quad nose down should give ax:1 ay:0 az:0, for example: `ax:+0.96  ay:-0.04  az:-0.07`
+Nose pointing to ground gives ay = 1, for example: `ax:+0.96  ay:-0.04  az:-0.07`

-Holding right side down should give ax:0 ay:1 az:0, for example: `ax:+0.05  ay:+1.00  az:+0.06`
+Right pointing to ground gives ax = 1, for example: `ax:+0.05  ay:+1.00  az:+0.06`

-If not, adjust the parameter `imu_align` and re-upload until this matches.
+If not: use `dump imu_align` to show current setting, and `set imu_align <new_value>` to change, and then `pacc` to until this matches.

-### Calibrate Gyro/Accelerometer (IMU)

-Now calibrate the IMU: place it horizontal and stationary, then type `calimu`, and `save` to store the settings.
-(The quad will reboot after `save`)
+Note: you can also use the Setup Tab in the BF Configurator and check that the displayed drone orientation follows your roll/pitch/yaw movements.

+### Set Magnetometer Orientation (MAG)

+The procedure is similar to the IMU procedure: type `pmag` to check, adjust the `mag_align` parameter until you get compass = 0 when pointing North and compass = +90 when pointing East

+### Check AHRS

-After calibration, use `pahr` to check that the calculated roll and pitch angles are correct.
+Type `pahr` to check that the calculated AHRS roll and pitch angles are correct.
+From horizontal do:

+ - Pitch up (nose up) and the AHRS pitch should be positive and according to the pitch angle.

+ - Roll right (right side down) and the AHRS roll should be positive and according to the roll angle.

+ - Yaw right (rotate clockwise) and the AHRS yaw should increase according to yaw angle.

+ - If you have a magnetometer, also check that the AHRS yaw compass direction correct.
+You should get yaw = 0 when pointing North and yaw = +90 when pointing East.

+IMPORTANT: Take your time to check this.
+If anything does not match up, repeat the calibration/orientation steps.
+If AHRS does not work 100% you won't be able to fly.

+Type `save` to store the settings.
+(The flight controller will reboot after `save`)

-### Test Radio Link (RCL)
+### Setup Radio Link (RCL)

-If you did not setup the radio parameters in the previous steps, then type `calradio` and follow the prompts to setup your RC radio receiver.

-Check the Radio Link with `ppwm` and `prcl`.

-`ppwm` gives the received pwm values per channel, each value should be between 800 and 2200.
+Connect your receiver and power up your transmitter.
+Type `ppwm` to check that you have connection. `ppwm` gives the received pwm values per channel, each value should be between 800 and 2200.

+Type `calradio` and follow the prompts to setup your RC radio receiver.

-`prcl` gives the adjusted madflight values:
+Type `prcl` to check the configuration:

 - Throttle should be between 0 (idle) and 1 (full throttle).
 - Roll and yaw should be 0 for center, -1 for left and +1 for right.
 - Pitch should be 0 for center, -1 for pitch down, +1 for pitch up.
 - Armed should be 0 when the switch is in disarmed position and 1 in armed position
-- Flightmode should be 0,1,2,3,4,5 representing the 6-position flight mode switch.
-(Flight mode is not used in the Quadcopter example, so can be ignored for now.)
+- Flightmode should be 0,1,2,3,4,5 representing the 2/3/6-position flight mode switch.

-If something does not look right, check/modify your RCL config and upload again.
+If something does not look right, fix it before continuing.

+Type `save` to store the settings.
+(The flight controller will reboot after `save`)

 ### Test Arming (RCL,OUT)

-Use CLI commands `pout` to display the motor outputs.
+Type `pout` to display the motor outputs.

 Check the arming mechanism: upon arming `out.armed` changes from 0 to 1.